 - Cut discarded fishing line into small pieces to avoid entanglement in case birds and other animals scavenge rubbish bins.

-Traps and turtle drownings
+Saltwater traps and turtle drownings

 If you hook a bird